Diana, Princess of Wales and former wife of Britain’s heir to the throne, Prince Charles, was coined by the media as the Rose of England.

 Princess Diana’s engagement ring

-The diamond, in its rarity and beauty, is a symbol of purity and innocence.
-Diana was a virgin when she married Charles.
-The number 17 in numerology: 1+7=8; 8 symbolises rebirth.
+The word diamond is derived from the Greek word adámas, meaning ‘proper, unalterable, unbreakable and untamed’.
+In numerology, 17 is the number of immortality.
 The ring is also a sunburst.
 Prince William proposed to his girlfriend Kate Middleton with this ring; their son Prince George Alexander Louis of Cambridge was born on July 22, 2013.

 This is the first memorial dedicated to the unfortunate couple, on display at Harrods Department Store in Knightsbridge, London.
 The store was formerly owned by Dodi’s father, Mohamed al Fayed.
 The symbolism here is extremely esoteric and significant.

-We see pictures of Princess Diana and Dodi Al-Fayed in two interlocking circles.
+We see pictures of Princess Diana and Dodi Al-Fayed in two interlocking circles (note the phoenix above them).
 In occultism, the name for the two interlocking circles is ‘vesica piscis’ and represents feminine energy.
 John Yarker interprets this ancient symbol in his book The Arcane Schools:

 The Vesica Piscis, two interlinked circles, is also known as “the Yoni”.
 The name “yoni” refers to the middle portion of the interlocking circles, and is derived from the Sanskrit meaning “divine passage”.
 That the yoni is the feminine, the yoni should be viewed such that the divine passage becomes a correlation to sex, or male/female union.
 It is this correlation, and its relation to rebirth and regeneration that remains a basic truth at the very core of Occult structural foundations.